mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 It wouldn't stay easy for long would it?
 Our pokemon needs to initialise with a few properties. `name`, `health`, `damage`, `defence`, `speed`, and also an `image` which will be stored as a string.

+**Pokemon methods**
 Methods help to clean up our code and make them a lot more readable, it also can help us to write some logic to reuse.
 As our pokemons are going into battle, let's write some methods that can help the funcionality.

+**#attack**
+To make the game more interesting, when we attack, we attack based on the `damage` attribute of the pokemon, but we also want to vary it a bit.
+Write a method that will return an Integer that is plus/minus 10 of the damage. e.g. if the pokemons damage is `50`, `pokemon.attack` will return a number between 40 to 60.

+**#take_damage**
+**#miss?**
+**#ko?**

 ---